uGMM-NN: Univariate Gaussian Mixture Model Neural Network: uGMM-NN

 Unlike standard MLP neurons, which produce deterministic scalar activations, uGMM-NN neurons output the log-density of a univariate Gaussian mixture.
 This probabilistic quantity not only propagates forward through the network but also encodes interpretable structure at the unit level.\\

 Figure~\ref{fig:ugmm_mixture} illustrates a single uGMM neuron with three mixture components.
-Each component is parameterized by a mean $\mu_{j,k}$, variance $\sigma_{j,k}^2$, and mixing coefficient $\pi_{j,k}$.
+Each component is parameterized by a mean $\mu_{j,k}$, standard deviation $\sigma_{j,k}$, and mixing weight $w_{j,k}$ (with the variance $\sigma_{j,k}^2$ used in the log-density computation).
 Together, these define the neuron's overall probability density \(P_j(y)\), with the dashed black line representing the full mixture.
 The neuron’s output is the log-density $\log P_j(y)$, which we interpret as its activation.\\

 This formulation enables an intuitive understanding of what the neuron "detects."
-For example, a component with a high mixing coefficient $\pi_{j,k}$ indicates that the corresponding input \(x_k\) plays a dominant role in shaping the neuron's density.
+For example, a component with a high mixing weight $w_{j,k}$ indicates that the neuron assigns significant probability mass to the corresponding region of its input space.
 Similarly, the spread of the Gaussian (via $\sigma_{j,k}^2$) reflects how confidently the neuron attributes input mass to a given region of its input space.
 From this perspective, each neuron defines a probabilistic partition over its input domain, where mixture components correspond to interpretable submodes of the neuron's response.
 This is in contrast to traditional activations, which typically lack such localized semantics.
 As a result, uGMM-NN offers built-in interpretability, where the internal representation of each layer is not just a scalar value but a structured probability landscape.\\

 Figure~\ref{fig:ugmmnn} (introduced in the previous section) situates this mechanism within the full network, illustrating how log-densities are propagated forward through successive layers.
 Together, Figures~\ref{fig:ugmmnn} and~\ref{fig:ugmm_mixture} demonstrate how probabilistic activations are formed and refined across the network.
 This property is particularly advantageous in applications such as healthcare or autonomous systems, where interpretability and uncertainty quantification are essential.